 Preventive protection procedures are procedures to reduce the concentration to an acceptable level, and can be:

-5 Steps on How to remove radon from home
+6 Steps on How to remove radon from your home

 Step 1: Testing for Radon

 Testing for the presence of radon in your house is the first thing you should do when attempting to get rid of it.
 You may get radon testing kits at your neighborhood hardware shop or on the internet.
 The test requires you to take samples of the air in your house using the provided kit over the course of a few days, after which you will send the kit to a lab for examination.
-Your home’s radon level will be detailed in a report that the laboratory will provide to you upon completion of the test.
+The laboratory will provide you with a report detailing your home’s radon level upon completion of the test.

 Step 2: Hiring a Radon Mitigation Professional

 If the results of the test reveal that your house has high levels of radon, the next step is to call a professional radon mitigation contractor.
-Radon may be mitigated in a number of ways.
+You can mitigate radon in a number of ways.
 These specialists have the training and knowledge necessary to evaluate your property and figure out the strategy that will be most effective in getting rid of the radon.

 Step 3: Radon Mitigation System Design